jaronbarends/jsbrick/README.md

 Note that under the hood, the SBrick uses one single command to send data to the ports.
 You can send this command using JSBrick's `drive` method.
-To retrieve a single value from sensor,  However, JSBrick also has some convenience functions
+To retrieve a single value from a sensor, however, JSBrick also has some convenience functions

 There is also another command that controls all types, _quick drive_, which supposedly has lower latency.)